-A calendar effect (or calendar anomaly) is any market anomaly, different behavior of stock markets, or economic effect which appears to be related to the calendar, such as the day of the week, time of the month, time of the year, time within the U.S. presidential cycle, decade within the century, etc.
+A calendar effect (or calendar anomaly) is a repetitive behavior of a financial market which appears to be related to the calendar, such as holidays, the day of the week, time of the month, time of the year, etc.

 The list of the Strategies, based on Calendar Anomalies, available on Forecastcycles:

 - Halloween effect (HAL and HAL_others): also known as “Sell in May and go away” is a market-timing strategy based on the hypothesis that stocks perform better between Nov.
 1st (Halloween) and Apr.
 30th, than from May to October.